Skip to:

-The Shackouls Technical Communication Program (TCP) began in 1999 to help train engineering undergraduates for the writing and speaking they will do throughout their careers.
-Primary thrusts of the program include GE 3513 Technical Writing (required of all undergraduates), communication-related workshops in technical courses, and assistance with accreditation outcomes assessment in communication, ethics and multidisciplinary work.
+The Shackouls Technical Communication Program (TCP) began in 1999 to help prepare engineering undergraduates for the writing and speaking they will do throughout their careers.
+Primary thrusts of the program include GE 3513 Professional Communication for Engineers (required of all engineering undergraduates), communication-related workshops in engineering courses, and assistance with accreditation outcomes assessment in communication, ethics and teamwork.

-The Bagley College of Engineering’s TCP began with the development of its own junior/senior-level technical writing course, GE 3513 Technical Writing.
+The Bagley College of Engineering’s TCP began with the development of its own junior/senior-level professional communication course, GE 3513.
 Initially developed and offered as pilot sections, GE 3513 has grown to become the required writing course for undergraduate engineers.
-Over 10 sections of the course are offered every fall and spring semester, and three to four 5-week sections are offered every summer.
+Over 15 sections of the course are offered every fall and spring semester, and several 5-week sections are offered every summer.
+Additionally, a graduate-level version of the course, GE 6513 (Engineering Writing and Presenting), is offered every summer.
 The instructors for GE 3513 bring to their classes years of experience both in teaching college-level writing and in professional technical writing.
 Course activities, discussions and assignments involve strategies, scenarios and documents based on realistic academic and workplace situations.

 Course Descriptions and Objectives

-GE 3513 Technical Writing provides science and engineering students with instruction and practice in the technical communication process.
-The course focuses on the basic steps of analysis, development and revision:
+GE 3513 Professional Communication for Engineers provides science and engineering students with instruction and practice in the technical communication process.
+The course focuses on the basic steps of analysis, development and revision as students practice the communication skills they will use in the workplace

 The Shackouls TCP Writing Tutor Program, located in McCain 202, began in 1999 to assist the entire Bagley College with writing and speaking endeavors.
-The program now involves three English majors who work with students and faculty from all eight Bagley departments.
-To contact the tutors for writing help or further information, send email to bcoewritingtutors@gmail.com.
-Click here to learn more about our tutoring program policies.
+The program now involves two engineering undergraduates who work with students and faculty from all eight Bagley departments.
+To contact the tutors for writing help or further information, send an email to bcoewritingtutors@gmail.com.

 662.325.4240